isms01/backend-evolve/progress-log.md

   - Output confirmed: "Hello, Docker!"
   - First hands-on Docker experience achieved.
 Container basics now understood.
   - Simple is best.
 One small build for a container, one giant leap for reproducibility.

+## 2025-05-21

+### 🧠 LeetCode
+- ✅ Solved LeetCode #125: Valid Palindrome
+  - Cleaned and normalized input string
+  - Used slicing and alphanumeric filtering to verify palindrome
+  - Learned about generator expressions and `[::-1]` slicing
+  - Simple is best.
+Pythonic and elegant.

+### 🐳 Docker
+- No new changes today.
+Environment verified yesterday.